The extended gas-kinetic theory from Pullin equation: the relaxation rates, transport coefficients and model equation: Introduction

-Phenomenological EBE, in contrast, simplifies the detailed pre-collision state information by considering only translational velocity and internal energy (e.g., rotational energy, vibrational energy).
-Ordinary with the decoupled influence of translational and internal energy on the collision model, the translation of a collision pair is modeled by the traditional model such as the variable hard-sphere(VHS) model, while energy exchange mechanisms are modeled separately.
-This methodological modeling is implemented either at the theoretical level in the mathematical construction of EBE \citep{pullin1978kinetic} or at the particle simulation level via specific procedures \citep{borgnakke1975statistical} to construct the stochastic collision process.
+Phenomenological EBE, in contrast, simplifies the detailed pre-collision state information by considering only translational velocity and internal energy (e.g., rotational energy, vibrational energy), without involving the initial states of the rotational and vibrational modes.
+Ordinary with the decoupled influence of translational and internal energy on the collision model, the translation of a collision pair is modeled by the traditional model such as the variable hard-sphere (VHS) model, while energy exchange mechanisms are modeled separately.
+This phenomenological modeling is implemented either at the theoretical level in the mathematical construction of EBE \citep{pullin1978kinetic} or at the particle simulation level via specific procedures \citep{borgnakke1975statistical} to construct the stochastic collision process.
 Throughout the modeling process, strict compliance with the detailed balance principle must be maintained \citep{cercignani2000rarefied}.
 Regarding energy exchange mechanisms, phenomenological models generally employ two approaches: either probabilistically selecting between fully elastic and fully inelastic collisions \citep{bird1978monte, bird1976molecular}, or directly distributing energy according to predefined probability parameters \citep{pullin1978kinetic}.

 It is noteworthy that research on collision processes involving internal energy exchange for rarefied flow predictions has historically been predominantly conducted using the DSMC method.
 For modeling collisions of polyatomic gas molecules, the early energy sink model \citep{bird1976molecular} was used, with subsequent widespread adoption of the Borgnakke-Larsen (BL) model in later studies \citep{borgnakke1975statistical}.
 The energy sink model checks the equilibrium relationship between translational and internal energy for every colliding pair and relaxes all imbalance.
 However, the energy sink model distorts the high-velocity tail of the translational velocity equilibrium distribution.
 This issue was resolved by Borgnakke in the BL model \citep{bird1978monte}.
 The BL model simulates energy exchange probabilistically, assuming that only a fraction of colliding pairs undergo completely inelastic collisions, while the remainder collide elastically.
 For the completely inelastic collisions, the BL model samples both the post-collision translational energy (and thus the relative translational velocity) and the internal energy from their respective local equilibrium distributions (statistically determined from all molecules within a computational cell), while rigorously conserving total energy.
 Crucially, each sampling step must satisfy the constraint of the residual energy remaining from the previous step.
 However, it has not been conclusively proven that the BL model satisfies detailed balance principle.
 The BL model significantly broadened the applicability of DSMC, cementing its role as the primary model and method for simulating rarefied flows \citep{boyd1993temperature, valentini2023near}.
 However, it is essential to emphasize that the BL model was constructed specifically for direct simulation of the collision process.
 Consequently, its collision cross-section lacks an explicit integrable functional form.
 This limitation makes it difficult to derive analytical expressions for transport coefficients (e.g., viscosity, thermal conductivity) from the BL model, hindering further theoretical and completeness investigations.